 When you don’t give them space and cling too tightly, you might create a distressing situation for yourself and your loved one.
 Instead of taking care of your own emotional needs, you wait for someone else to do it.
 And sometimes, that might not happen.
 Then, you’re left feeling upset and neglected when you could have taken care of your needs in another way.
 One research study showed that people who have clingy attachment styles were more stressed and lonelier than those who had secure attachment styles.

 If you find it very hard to give your partner space, you may have an underlying mental disorder.
-For example, researchers found that people with dependent personalities often seek care compulsively from people they form attachments with.
+For example, researchers found that people with dependent personalities often seek care compulsively from people they form attachments.
 Other mental disorders that might lead you to avoid giving space include depression and anxiety.
 If you do have a mental disorder, it’s not your fault.
 And you can get help to cope with the symptoms of any mental disorder you might have.

 Are you having a hard time letting go?
 Feeling extreme worry, stress, or sadness at the thought of giving space?
-Or are you concerned that you might have a mental health issue that’s behind your feelings that you need to hold on so tightly?
+Or are you concerned that you might have a mental health issue that’s behind your feelings that you need to hold on to so tightly?
 Maybe you just need help developing a stronger relationship.
 If you have any of these concerns, a mental health counselor can help you assess your situation and learn how to become stronger and build a better relationship.

 Studies show that online therapy can benefit couples who are having difficulty communicating or experiencing attachment issues.
 One study, published in the Australian and New Zealand Journal of Family Therapy, found that online therapy was a useful method of helping both distressed and satisfied couples improve their relationship.
 In the report, researchers noted that couples often forego in-person therapy because of common barriers, such as cost and perceived stigma.
 Online therapy, they conclude, is a way of circumventing those barriers and providing helpful, personalized care to couples.
 The study also mentions that online therapy can benefit couples by treating the individual mental health concerns that may also be negatively affecting a relationship.